Thank you for your interest in the tenth Honens International Piano Competition. The application is now closed.

-All information about the 2021 Honens International Piano Competition can be found in the Pianist Manual.
+All information about the tenth edition of the Honens International Piano Competition can be found in the Pianist Manual.
 Be sure to read carefully and observe all requirements.
 Applications submitted with incomplete or inappropriate information will not be considered.

 Pianists who are no younger than 20 years of age on 14 October 2021 and no older than 30 years of age on 22 October 2021, with the exception of previous Honens Laureates and professionally managed pianists, are eligible to apply.

 Applications to the Honens International Piano Competition are accepted online through the Embark application platform.